-Reopened to the public only a few years later, after a massive restoration project, this garden flashes brightly colored azaleas, viburnums, camellias, roses, irises and 60 varieties of hydrangea next to a more “functional” garden with a wide collection of typical Tuscan fruit trees.
+Reopened to the public only a few years after a massive restoration project, this garden flashes brightly colored azaleas, viburnums, camellias, roses, irises and 60 varieties of hydrangea next to a more “functional” garden with a wide collection of typically Tuscan fruit-trees.

-Undoubtedly the most scenic part of the garden remains the great Baroque staircase and the Wisteria Tunnel, both of which lead to the Kaffeehaus and restaurant.
+Undoubtedly, the most scenic part of the garden remains the great Baroque staircase and the Wisteria Tunnel, both of which lead to the Kaffeehaus and restaurant.
 The staircase built in the seventeenth century was enriched with statues and fountains at the end of the eighteenth century by Giulio Mozzi.
-From the panoramic terrace in front of the restaurant you can enjoy a spectacular view of the city.
-Nearby there are six fountains decorated with mosaics and a wide range of roses and iris, as well as hydrangea and other decorative plants.
+From the panoramic terrace, in front of the restaurant, you can enjoy a spectacular view of the city.
+Nearby there are six fountains decorated with mosaics and a wide range of roses and iris flowers, as well as hydrangea and other decorative plants.

 The Belvedere loggia was also a creation of Stefano Bardini’s; by enlarging the two small Kaffeehaus buildings in the eighteenth century and linking them using sandstone pillars from Pistoia, he created a grandiose finale to the scenography of the stairway.

 At the top of the garden you will find the Fontana del Drago, featuring an Anglo-Chinese garden with a canal running along the one side.
-This area is part of the acquired land and was built by Jacques Louis Le Blanc at the beginning of the nineteenth century to surround the seventeenth-century villa Manadora (now part of Villa Bardini).
+This area is part of the acquired land and the building was initiated by Jacques Louis Le Blanc at the beginning of the nineteenth century.
+It was designed to surround the seventeenth-century villa Manadora (now part of Villa Bardini).

 The “dragon” feeds the canal which was excavated and restored before the reopening of the gardens; it borders the grassy English style yard dotted with statues and blooming plants.
-The presence of a canal is quite unique in the Florentine gardens.
+The presence of a canal is quite unique in the Florentine gardens and is considered one of its distinguishing characteristics.
 The Villa Bardini borders the other side of the garden, and the paths open to a panoramic position over the garden, Baroque stairs and Wisteria display.

-The third garden, within the Bardini Gardens, is that of the typical Tuscan fruit trees, including pears, plums, peaches and cherries.
+The third garden, within the Bardini Gardens, is that of the typical Tuscan fruit-trees, including several varieties of pears, plums, peaches and cherries.

 a collection of ancient fruit trees typical of Tuscan gardens together with four examples of fruit tree cultivation were introduced: espaliered, cordoned, “free range” and dwarf